wintercooled/NodeMonitor-Python-Django/README.md

 ### Status

-Tested on Raspberry Pi running Raspbian and Ubuntu.
+Tested on Raspberry Pi running Raspbian and also on Ubuntu 18.04.01.

 ![NodeMonitor](https://wintercooled.github.io/images/NodeMonitor.png)